 Although the production of animal protein for human consumption has been under continual pressure and marred by much controversy, the world-wide and domestic consumption of animal protein continues to grow.
-The Food and Agriculture Organisation of the United Nations (FAO) (2002) predicts that the level of world consumption of animal protein for the year 2000 will increase by 60% by 2020; much of the meat protein will be from poultry and the FAO is also predicting a 30% increase in egg production.
+The Food and Agriculture Organisation of the United Nations (FAO) (2002) (http://www.fao.org/) predicts that the level of world consumption of animal protein for the year 2000 will increase by 60% by 2020; much of the meat protein will be from poultry and the FAO is also predicting a 30% increase in egg production.
+World per capita meat consumption has been projected by FAO to increase from 41.3 kg/person in 2015 to over 45 kg/person in 2030.
 With increased animal protein production there will be increased demand for feed and, in particular, a demand for ingredients high in protein and energy.

-The animal industry evolved as a means of adding value (i.e. higher nutrient level and availability,flavour, variety, etc.) to ingredients that were of marginal food value for humans.
-These ingredients include grains that are of poor quality or damaged by harvest or storage conditions; and, as a meansof recycling, by-products of brewing, vegetable oil, meat, milk and egg production.
+The animal industry evolved as a means of adding value (i.e. higher nutrient level and availability, flavour, variety, etc.) to ingredients that were of marginal food value for humans.
+These ingredients include grains that are of poor quality or damaged by harvest or storage conditions; as well as a means of recycling by-products of brewing, vegetable oil, meat, milk and egg production.
 Approximately 50% of the live market weight of ruminants and 30% of poultry is by-product.
 These by-products are rendered, ground and available as a feed source.
-This fact sheet will discuss the issues and opportunities associated with recycling animal protein meals through poultry in the production of meat, eggs and bioproducts.
+This fact sheet will discuss the issues and opportunities associated with recycling animal protein meals through poultry in the production of meat, eggs and bio-products.

-Animal protein meals are usually defined by inputs, those specifically used in poultry diets include: meat (no bone) or meat and bone meal (from ruminants and/or swine); blood meal; poultry by-product meal; feather meal; and fish meal.
+Animal protein meals are usually defined by inputs.
+Those specifically used in poultry diets include meat (no bone) or meat and bone meal from ruminants and/or swine; blood meal; poultry by-product meal; feather meal; and fish meal.
 There are specific limitations now assigned to these products with regards to inputs used and guarantees with respect to minimum nutrient levels.
 For example meat and bone meal may be specifically from ruminants and must be free of hair, wool and hide trimmings, except where it is naturally adhering to heads and hoofs.
-The products are all rendered which is a biosecure process that evaporates water, extracts fat and yields a finished ground product high in protein (which has no resemblance to the raw product) and minerals.
+The products are rendered, which is a biosecure process that evaporates water, extracts fat and yields a finished ground product high in protein (which has no resemblance to the raw product) and minerals.
 The products are marketed with guarantees as to minimum protein, phosphorus and calcium levels.

-Food safety is the most important concern people have about the recycling of animal protein meals back through animals as feed ingredients, and this is based on possible (i.e. not medically proven) links between bovine spongiform encephalopathy (BSE – mad cow disease) and a new variant Creutzfeldt-Jakob disease in humans.
-The proteins (prions) associated with BSE are not destroyed by traditional methods of rendering and are capable of causing the disease when contaminated meat and bone meals are injected cerebrally into ruminants (but not when provided in feed under laboratory conditions).
-Researchers have been unable to demonstrate the transfer of prions to poultry and no symptoms of disease have been observed in birds up to five years after direct challenges.
+Food safety is the most important concern people have about the recycling of animal protein meals back through animals as feed ingredients, and this is based on the links between the prion disease bovine spongiform encephalopathy (BSE – mad cow disease) and a variant Creutzfeldt-Jakob disease in humans (Ironside JW.
+Folia Neuropathol.
+2012;50(1):50-6.).
+Importantly for poultry production though, researchers have been unable to demonstrate the transfer of prions to poultry (Moore J et.al.
+(2011) BMC Res Notes.
+Vol.4, p.501) and no symptoms of disease have been observed in birds up to five years after direct challenges.
+The proteins (prions) associated with BSE are not destroyed by traditional methods of rendering and are capable of causing disease when BSE contaminated meat and bone meals are injected cerebrally into ruminants.

 As a consequence of the public’s concerns about BSE, Australia has banned the feeding of ruminant by-product back to ruminants; however, this product is available to the poultry industry.
 The Australian cattle and sheep industry has adopted this practice even though Australia is free of BSE and all other transmissible spongiform encephalopathy such as Scrapie and Chronic Wasting Disease (Aird and Spragg, 2003).